-- 1. Expectations: - a) Sacramental Penance and the Sacramental Anointing of the Sick have undergone dramatic developments from their inception, both in theory and in practice.
-Forms of these rituals were present before Christ Jesus instituted them as sacraments of the New Covenant.
-Today many people are seeking meaning and purpose to their lived experiences of sickness, human weakness, guilt, remorse, sin, forgiveness, and reconciliation.
-We will explore some of the ways these fundamental themes arose historically and were reflected upon theologically.
-This exploration will help inform an approach to our present day lived experiences so that we can be better ministers of these two sacraments to the Church and in the world. - b) Benefiting from our pastoral experience: - i) Each student has had some experience of pastoral ministry.
-Most, if not all, have assisted or been present to the celebration of these sacraments.
-Some students have participated or been present to some form of program dealing with these sacraments.
-We hope to build on this rich mix of experience in this course. - ii) The academic requirements are designed to corroborate the readings with pastoral experiences.
-It is an opportunity to read materials which can provide both theological insights and the pastoral means to applying them.
-The purpose of the readings is to discover creative ideas for making reconciliation and healing relevant to a world that desperately needs them but does not appreciate their anthropological or theological value. - iii) We will learn from those who have pastoral experience in parishes and hospitals how they present our Roman Catholic teachings in celebrating these two sacraments. - 2.
-Assignments: - a) Interview of a Priest: This is a 30-45-minute interview either in person, online, or over the phone.
+- a) Interview of a Priest: This interview may be conducted in person, online, or over the phone.
 The interviewer will seek to get an "inside" look at the status of the sacraments of Penance and Anointing of the Sick from the pastoral point of view of the priest-celebrant.
 What has been effective and what difficulties are present around the celebration of the Sacrament of Reconciliation?
 Similarly, how is the Sacrament of the Anointing of the Sick perceived by the faithful?
-A list of suggested questions will be distributed to guide the interviewer.
-Students are asked to submit a 2-page (double spaced) summary of interview answers and be prepared to present and discuss their findings in class if called upon. - b) Paper: This is a 3-4-page (double spaced) paper on the 1984 apostolic exhortation of St. Pope John Paul II, Reconciliatio et Paenitentia.
+Students will be graded on the skill of their interview questions.
+Students are asked to submit a 3-4 page (double spaced) summary of the interview answers and be prepared to present and discuss their findings in class if called upon. - b) Paper: This is a 4-5 page (double spaced) paper on the 1984 apostolic exhortation of St. Pope John Paul II, Reconciliatio et Paenitentia.
 St. John Paul II offers a manifold and organically unified definition of penance.
 What is the thesis of the exhortation?
 How is this thesis answered?
 What are the essential elements of the Sacrament of Penance and how do they relate to the whole?
-What does this imply about the human person (human nature) and about God (divine nature)? - c) Class seminar: Each presenter is expected to present a twenty-minute seminar on one of the topics listed below.
+What does this imply about the human person (human nature) and about God (divine nature)? - c) Class seminar: Each presenter is expected to present a thirty-minute seminar on one of the topics listed below.
 A one-page outline for each member of the class is to accompany the seminar.
 The focus is a pastoral one.
 This is an opportunity to explore written, and audio/visual materials on reconciliation and healing to discover some useful materials which will help in future ministry in this area.
 The student may also consult priests and pastoral ministers in order to discover practical insights.
 Remember the goal is the person - how will you offer to the person an opportunity of faith, hope, and charity that will benefit them and the Church?
 Without actually presenting the subject the student is to explain what they will present and why.
 Sample topics for this seminar are as follows: